跳到主要内容

 • At receiver:

-• what packets have been received and acknowledge.
+• what packets have been received and acknowledged.

 • what packets are expected.